 Per diem is a daily allowance employees receive to cover business travel-related expenses.
 Per diem only covers meals, lodging, and incidental expenses (e.g., dry cleaning).

 If you offer employees per diem pay, include per diem rates and information in your travel and reimbursement policy.

 Updating your travel policy

 Review your travel reimbursement policy from time to time.
 Look at your policy regularly and make adjustments if needed.

 You will likely need to make a change to your policy if you add or change procedures (e.g., reimbursement forms).
 Or, you might need to adjust your policy if new reimbursement laws go into effect.

 Need a quick way to reimburse your employees for travel expenses?
 Patriot’s payroll software lets you easily reimburse employees for expenses while running payroll.
 And, our free, expert support is only a phone call, email, or chat away.
-Get started with your self-guided demo today!
+Get started with your free trial today!